clemenceclaireR/api_openfoodfacts/README.md

 #### How to use

-Start launch.py on a terminal.
-A window opens and the program connects with your database, which will be filled with the API request automatically.
+Start _program.py_ on a terminal.
+A window opens and the program connects with your database, which will be filled with the API request automatically if it is empty.
 You can see the categories and products available.
 Select a category number and the program display to you the product associated to this category.